filecoin-project/website-security.filecoin.io/content/bug-bounty.md

   - Low: up to 10,000 points
   - None: up to 5,000 points

-Where currently 1 point = 1 USD (payable in USD, DAI or FIL).
+Where currently 1 point = 1 USD (payable in USD, USDC).

 Higher rewards will also be paid to reported vulnerabilities that offer quality written descriptions, test code, scripts and detailed instructions, and well-documented fixes.